sled-group/compute-guide/index.md

 nav_order: 1
 description: "This is a guide to using various compute resources at SLED Research Group."
 permalink: /
+has_toc: true
 ---
+# Compute Resources at SLED Research Group

-# List of compute resources at SLED Research Group
+Welcome!
+Please see below for the compute resources available at SLED Research Group.
-- Great Lakes
-- Whistler